wp-plugins/alo-easymail/readme.txt

 **Admin side Features**

-* Administrator users (and, if previously set, also editor users) can use a page to **send newsletters** very quickly and choosing recipients, subject and main text.
-* **Recipients** can be: registered users, public subscribers (i.e. non registered users) and any other email addresses chosen by the administrator.
-* You may choose one of the latest published articles and use **some tags** to enter information about it: title, excerpt, content.
-* Tags for recipients (username, first name) and for the blog (link to the home page) are also available.
+* **write an html newsletter, choose a post, use post/subscribers/site tags and send to your recipients** (registered users, subscribers, mailing lists, any other email addresses)
-* The plugin sends the newsletter by means of the **WordPress cron system**, so as to send a number of emails every 10 minutes, until all recipients have been included.
-This system allows to send an enormous number of emails without overloading the server or going beyond the limits set by providers.
+* **batch sending using WP cron system**: it sends a number of emails every 10 minutes, until all recipients have been included
-* At the end of the sending the plugin provides a **report** of the outcome of the sending to each recipient.
-* Administrator users also have a page to **manage subscribers** (search, activate/disactivate, cancel) and another one for the plugin general options.
+* **collect subscribers**: on registration form and with an ajax widget/page
+* **import subscribers**: from existing registered users or from a CSV file
+* **create and manage mailing lists**: only admin can assign subscribers to them, or subscribers can freely choose them
+* **manage subscribers**: search, delete, edit subscription to mailing lists
+* **manage capabilities**: choose the roles that can send newsletter, manage subscribers and settings
+* **view sending report**: how many subscribers have opened the newsletter

 **Pubblic side Features**

-* To manage subscriptions to the newsletters the plugin uses a **widget (in ajax)** and a **page** that behaves differently for registered and non-registered users.
-* **Registered users** can subscribe/unsubscribe through an option that can be found in the page, in the widget and in their user profile.
+* **subscription on registration form**: including mailing lists choice
-* **Public (non-registered) users** can use a simple form (name and email) in order to subscribe; the form is in the widget and in the page.
-After sending their data, they will receive an email with an activation link.
-To confirm their subscription they just have to click the link.
+* **subscription using an ajax widget**: after sending their data using the widget, they will receive an email with an activation link
+* **handy for registered users**: they have the optin/optout (including mailing lists choice) in their profile page and in an ajax widget
-* In order to unsubscribe, the users can simply click the link they find at the bottom of every newsletter.
+* **easy subscription management for all subscribers**: to modify their subscription to mailing lists or to unsubscribe they can use a page reachable by a link at the bottom of each newsletter

 **Internationalization**